Your Guide To Understanding Pre-Wedding Stationery

 Save The Date

-Most people are in a position to send this once they've booked a venue and know the exact date/s of their wedding.
-The details, such as timing etc can be worked out later.
+Most people are in a position to send their Save The Date once they've booked a venue and know the exact date/s of their wedding celebrations.
+The details, such as timing can be worked out later.

-The main part of an invitation is similar to a Save The Date.
-However it may be a little more formal in the language, it may be more descriptive and it's likely that it will hold more information.
+The main part of an Invitation is similar to a Save The Date.
+However, it may be a little more formal in the language, be more descriptive and it's likely that it will hold more information.
 Some invitations can become really crowded with address details, timings, formal wording, names and dress codes all squeezed onto one side of A5.
-However, an information card or details card (these are two common names for the same thing) can help to reduce the amount of information that needs to sit on the invitation.
+However, an Information Card or Details Card (these are two common names for the same thing) can help to reduce the amount of information that needs to sit on the invitation.

 Information / Details Card

-This frees up some breathing room on the main part of the invitation, making a more luxurious and considered finish, without losing any key information, such as timings or dress codes, for your guests as this is included on an additional card.
+Information or Details Cards include all the additional information about your wedding day; freeing up some breathing room on the main part of the invitation.
+This makes for a more beautiful, luxurious and considered finish, without losing any key information your guests will need such as dress codes, taxi numbers or local hotel details.

 RSVP Card + Envelope

 A common way to encourage a response to your invitation is to send an RSVP card to your guests, along with a self-addressed envelope for safe return.
 It's also a nice gesture to add a stamp to the return envelope too.
-The RSVP itself is an important item to receive because it helps to provide as close to final numbers as possible to your caterers and ensure items like a table plan and layout can be fully considered.
+The RSVP itself is an important item to receive back in good time before your wedding because it helps to provide as-close-to-final numbers as possible for your caterers and ensure items like your table plan and place cards can be fully considered.

 Belly Bands or Clips

 Belly Bands are great for holding together your invitation, particularly when multiple cards are sent as part of the invitation.
-However, they do have a tendency to slip and once opened the belly band often doesn't reseal, leaving you with separate sheets of card.
+These can be a beautiful and environmentally friendly way to present your stationery items to your guests but, once opened, they sometimes doesn't reseal, leaving you with separate sheets of card.

 Another alternative is to use a clip (such as a wire bulldog clip).
-This can sit neatly in the corner holding all the items together, whilst also being removable and allowing your guests to reclip all the parts together again, without fear of losing key information or misplacing the RSVP card before they've returned this to you.
+This can sit neatly in the corner holding all the items together and ensuring all the key information can be kept in one place once your guests have returned the RSVP card to you.

-There are other ways to reduce or entirely remove some of these additional elements to your invitations.
-For example, you can create a wedding website which holds all the key information and allows your guests to RSVP to you using a simple online form.
+There are other ways to reduce or entirely remove some of these additional elements to your Wedding Invitations.
+For example, you can create a Wedding Website which holds all the key information and allows your guests to RSVP to you using a simple online form.
 There are lots of sites out there that you can use to create beautiful wedding websites such as Squarespace, Joy and Getting Married.

 You can then add the website address to your invitation and encourage people to find the relevant details and/or RSVP through this method.

-Hopefully, this post provides you with the knowledge and understanding to make a more informed decision on the wedding stationery elements you need and what works best for you.
+Hopefully, this post provides you with the knowledge and understanding to make a more informed decision on the pre-wedding stationery elements you need and what will work best for you.

 If you've got any queries about wedding stationery or would like additional clarity on anything above, please don't hesitate to ask.
 And don't forget to sign up to The Wedding Club for all the latest articles, guides and useful advice for your wedding journey.